El Arish, Stanthorpe: Chauvel period

+Gardens

 The garden which the Chauvels created was carefully planned to include some remnants of Scholz's garden including an early Williams pear tree and several Isabella grape vines.
 It is reputed that these vines were brought by Scholz to Australia from the south of France when he emigrated and were arranged in the garden on trellised arbours.
 The Chauvels' garden in Stanthorpe took great advantage of many of the site's intrinsic qualities; making a feature of the aspect and incline of the land and the natural granite outcrops.

 According to family history, the garden at El Arish was designed by Isabella and her son, Charles.
 They worked to create a garden which allowed a variety of experiences and views as one walked through the varying garden sections.
 A sense of enclosure is achieved in several of the smaller sections of the gardens, most importantly in the formal garden where the house, hedge and screening devices create smaller areas.
 This sense of enclosure is created also in other areas; in the bamboo grove and within screened and hedged sections of the formal garden.
 The paths built upon the terraces established by Scholz allow one to stroll through a created "natural" (but not native) environment.
 These paths terminate at a natural lookout on the highest point in the garden, from which one can orient oneself not only within the confines of the El Arish property but within Stanthorpe.
 The manner in which the garden affords these changing experiences, allowing both action and contemplation from one section to another is a characteristic feature of many famous gardens of the time.

 In fact, El Arish has many characteristics of English Arts and Crafts gardens of the late nineteenth and early twentieth centuries which did inspire and influence many Australian garden designers.
 Notable British gardens of this type were the work of many acclaimed designers most significantly William Robinson and Gertrude Jekyll, who wrote widely in journals about their design philosophy as did others like British novelist Vita Sackville-West, a serious and dedicated garden enthusiast.
 These writings are thought to have influenced garden design in Australia, most evident in the work of acclaimed landscape architect, Edna Walling.